 - From the main menu, go to System Settings.

 - If the controllers are already up to date, a message will pop up saying so.
 Click OK.
 If you didn't get this message continue to the next step.

 - Wait until the controllers finish updating with the latest firmware.

 Now you can check to see if the drift issue has been fixed.
-If it hasn't, you can also try recalibrating your Joy-Cons by following the next set of steps.
+If it hasn't, you can also try recalibrating your Joy-Con controllers by following the next set of steps.

-How to recalibrate your Joy-Cons and joysticks through software
+How to recalibrate your Joy-Con and joysticks through software: